• Skip to main content

 • Vegetables of your choice: I used onion, red peppers, broccoli, carrots and napa cabbage, but use your favorite ones!
 Check out below for more ideas.

 • Soy sauce: makes for the base of the sauce.
-Choose low-sodium if you prefer.
+Choose low-sodium if possible.

 • Rice vinegar: adds a nice tangy taste to the stir fry.
 Can be swapped for lime juice.